jrosain/metarocq/INSTALL.md

 Then, simply issue:

-    # opam install coq-metarocq
+    # opam install rocq-metarocq

-MetaRocq is split into multiple packages that get all installed using the `coq-metarocq` meta-package:
+MetaRocq is split into multiple packages that get all installed using the `rocq-metarocq` meta-package:

- - `coq-metarocq-utils` for a general library used by all MetaRocq packages
+ - `rocq-metarocq-utils` for a general library used by all MetaRocq packages
- - `coq-metarocq-common` for definitions used both by Template-Rocq and PCUIC packages
+ - `rocq-metarocq-common` for definitions used both by Template-Rocq and PCUIC packages
- - `coq-metarocq-template` for the Template Monad and quoting plugin
+ - `rocq-metarocq-template` for the Template Monad and quoting plugin
- - `coq-metarocq-pcuic` for the PCUIC metatheory development
+ - `rocq-metarocq-pcuic` for the PCUIC metatheory development
- - `coq-metarocq-template-pcuic` for the verified Template-Rocq <-> PCUIC translations
+ - `rocq-metarocq-template-pcuic` for the verified Template-Rocq <-> PCUIC translations
- - `coq-metarocq-safechecker` for the verified checker on PCUIC terms
+ - `rocq-metarocq-safechecker` for the verified checker on PCUIC terms
- - `coq-metarocq-safechecker-plugin` for the extracted verified checker plugin
+ - `rocq-metarocq-safechecker-plugin` for the extracted verified checker plugin
- - `coq-metarocq-erasure` for the verifed erasure from PCUIC to untyped lambda-calculus.
+ - `rocq-metarocq-erasure` for the verifed erasure from PCUIC to untyped lambda-calculus.
- - `coq-metarocq-erasure-plugin` for the extracted verifed erasure plugin
+ - `rocq-metarocq-erasure-plugin` for the extracted verifed erasure plugin
- - `coq-metarocq-translations` for example translations from type theory to type theory: e.g. variants of parametricity.
+ - `rocq-metarocq-translations` for example translations from type theory to type theory: e.g. variants of parametricity.
- - `coq-metarocq-quotation` for a quotation library, allowing to quote MetaRocq terms and typing derivations as MetaRocq terms, with a work-in-progress proof of Löb's theorem.
+ - `rocq-metarocq-quotation` for a quotation library, allowing to quote MetaRocq terms and typing derivations as MetaRocq terms, with a work-in-progress proof of Löb's theorem.